SMSE: Systematic Literature Reviews and Mapping Studies in Software Engineering

 Topics of interest include, but are not restricted to:

-• Organizational and business views on process improvement
+• Organisational and business views on process improvement

 • Value-based software engineering